MARTIN HOWE Q.C.

 through the scrapping of the Human Rights Act 1998, its replacement by

-and incorporate the text of the European Convention of Human Rights
+and incorporate the rights safeguarded by the European Convention of

 UK law, but will de-couple its interpretation from the judgments of the